 - 6.43.1.
 The MCO shall use predictive modeling methodology to identify and stratify members eligible for the CCMP. - 6.43.2.
-The MCO shall submit specifications of its Predictive Modeling methodology, including its risk scoring, stratum, and healthcare guidelines within thirty (30) days of signing the Contract and annually thereafter and prior to any changes.
+The MCO shall submit specifications of its Predictive Modeling methodology, including its risk scoring, stratum, and healthcare guidelines, annually and prior to any changes.
 These specifications shall include but are not limited to: - 6.43.2.1.
 A brief history of the tool's development and historical and current uses; - 6.43.2.2.
 Medicaid data elements to be used for predictors and dependent measure(s); - 6.43.2.3.
 Assessments of data reliability and model validity; - 6.43.2.4.
 A description of the rules and strategy to achieve projected clinical outcomes and how clinical outcomes shall be measured; and - 6.43.2.5.
 A description of how the model has been optimized on these type interventions and the constraints on intervention to the Medicaid program and population.